julianhubgit/Exploring-And-Remediating-XXE/README.md

 <h2>Description</h2>

-Understanding the basic concepts related to XML, exploring XML External Entity (XXE) and its components and learning how to exploit and remediate the vulnerability.
+Understanding the basic concepts related to **XML**, exploring **XML External Entity (XXE)** and its components and learning how to exploit and remediate the vulnerability.

 <h2>Languages and Utilities Used</h2>